CT Study Information

 How do I prepare a CT study?

-To prepare a surface water CT study, use the Surface Water CT Template or calculate the effective T10 time.
+To prepare a surface water CT study, use the Surface Water CT template , completed according to the CT Template Instruction Manual, or calculate the effective T10 time.
 To calculate the effective T10 time, use either of these methods:

-- Use the theoretical contact time and estimated baffling factor, as described in Selection of Baffling Factors and Operation Conditions for T10 Calculations; or
+- The theoretical contact time and estimated baffling factor, as described in Selection of Baffling Factors and Operation Conditions for T10 Calculations

-- Use the baffling factor determined by empirical testing of the system in a tracer study, as described in the EPA's Disinfection Profiling and Benchmarking and Technical Guidance Document.
+- The baffling factor determined by empirical testing of the system in a tracer study, as described in the EPA's Disinfection Profiling and Benchmarking and Technical Guidance Document .

-To prepare a groundwater CT study, use the Groundwater Minimum Specified Residual (GWMSR) Spreadsheet.
+To prepare a groundwater CT study, use the Groundwater Minimum Specified Residual (GWMSR) Template .

 What information is required in the CT study?